Claim #168053AB

 - Ongoing ice dam removal and mitigation work

-- Feb 18, 2026: "This is also leaking, literally the whole water side of the house"
+- Third-party witness testimony: "Literally the whole water side of the house"

 Rental Occupancy Records